 Primary training is conducted at the University of Cincinnati Medical Center (UCMC) and the Cincinnati Veterans Administration Medical Center (VAMC).
 UCMC serves as the principal city hospital and is the only major academic referral center for the Tristate region (Ohio, Indiana and Kentucky).
-As there are no other teaching hospitals in the region, trainees gain experience with managing a full spectrum of patients with gastrointestinal and liver diseases.
+Trainees gain experience with managing a full spectrum of patients with gastrointestinal and liver diseases.
 In addition, UCMC is a major pancreas center (including islet cell transplantation) and has a vibrant liver transplant program (performing over 100 transplants per year).
 The Cincinnati VA services a large population of military veterans in the region.
 These two centers provide fellows with broad exposure to a wide array of patients and illnesses, thereby assuring a truly diverse clinical experience.

 Fellows train under the supervision of experienced Digestive Disease faculty from the University of Cincinnati Medical Center (UCMC) and the Cincinnati Veterans Administration Medical Center (VAMC).
 Attending physicians are responsible for providing guidance and education during the rotation.
 Consultation teams also include residents and medical students rotating on the services.
 Fellows are expected to actively participate in the training of these junior colleagues.